 Despite the value and importance of its namesake, the Silk Road served to convey much more than bolts of silk.
 From its gradual establishment in the early centuries BC, right up until its disintegration along with the decay of the Mongol Empire in the 15th century AD cultural exchanges flowed as readily as tangible goods.
 Religious tenants, philosophies, technological advancements and ideas were transported and spread wide as the traders who navigated the Silk Road were joined by priests, free-thinkers, soldiers of fortune and all manner of adventurous individuals.

-British – Indian Spice Trade
+British – Indian spice trade

 In 1640 the English East India Company – a joint stock company that grew to such vastly powerful proportions that it encompassed half of the world’s trade – leased Bombay Island which marked the start of the Company’s eventual domination of India.
-From humble beginnings the Company grew to monopolise lucrative trade resources and made vast fortunes from exporting silks, cottons and dyes to Europe.
+From humble beginnings the Company grew to monopolize lucrative trade resources and made vast fortunes from exporting silks, cottons and dyes to Europe.
 Critically, the EIC controlled the global distribution of India’s spices; trade goods that rose spectacularly in popularity and price.

 By the beginning of the 19th century, Britain’s hold over India was complete and the EIC had such vast resources gained from their trade monopolies that they wielded more power and influence than most countries.